Care Guides > What is Companionship Care and Why Is It Important?

 Improved mental wellbeing

-Arguably the biggest benefit of companionship care is that it improves mental wellbeing while lessening the chance of depression.
+Arguably the biggest benefit is that it improves mental wellbeing while lessening the chance of depression.
 Older adults are at a greater risk of depression when lonely - which is why you, other family members and friends should try and reach out to them as much as possible.

 Less isolation

-If your loved one begins to isolate themselves from others, companionship carers can play a crucial role - making sure they keep in touch with others, including family members and friends.
+If your loved one begins to isolate themselves from others, companionship carers can play a crucial role - making sure they keep in touch with others.

 An opportunity to make new friends